All Escambia County Departments

 Escambia County Tax Collector

-All Tax Collector offices are open with limited access and services.
+All Tax Collector offices are open.

 To ensure a successful visit and transaction, citizens are encouraged to visit our “What Do I Bring” page at EscambiaTaxCollector.com.
 After confirming all document requirements have been met, Escambia County residents may “Join the Line” for service.